stimms/grunt-spawn/README.md

  - `groupFiles`: true -> Whether to group files into a single string
  - `fileDelimiter`: " " -> The file delimiter if groupFiles = true
  - `ignore`: ["any.js"] -> The files you would like to exclude
+ - `cwd`: "./prod" -> The directory in which the command should be run

 Ciao! :)